mg/learn-redux-2-eggheadvideos/video02.md

 # Supplying the Initial State
 [Video](https://egghead.io/lessons/javascript-redux-supplying-the-initial-state)

-When creating the store, we can supply an initial state as a the last parameter.
+When creating the store, we can supply an initial state as the last parameter.

 ```js
 const myPersistedState= {